spacedriveapp/spacedrive/README.md

 - `$ git clone https://github.com/spacedriveapp/spacedrive`
 - `$ cd spacedrive`
 - `$ pnpm i`
-- `$ pnpm prepare` - This runs all necessary codegen.
+- `$ pnpm prep` - This runs all necessary codegen.
-- `$ pnpm dev` - You must run this once, to build all required dependencies.

-To quickly run only the desktop app after `prepare` you can use:
+To quickly run only the desktop app after `prep` you can use:
 - `$ pnpm desktop dev`

 If you are making changes to any TS packages you must run their respective dev environments too, for example: